 Professor, Centre for Health Research, was awarded a personal chair in Women's Health Psychology in 2002, and has been working on research on gendered health, since she started her PhD in 1983.
 Her research focuses on examining gendered factors underlying mental health problems; subjectivity and identity in relation to the reproductive body and sexuality; and the gendered experience of cancer and cancer caring.
 As a trained clinical psychologist, she has also made a contribution to the integration of research and clinical practice in women's health, and has developed a women centred psychological treatment for PMS.
 She is currently CI on 4 ARC grants, examining a couples intervention for PMS; sexuality concerns for people with cancer and their partners; constructions and experiences of fertility after cancer; and smoking in young women .
 Jane is editor of the Routledge Women and Psychology book series, and author of a number of books, including The Psychology of the Female Body (Routlege 1989), Women's Madness: Misogyny or Mental Illness?
 (Harvester Wheatsheaf, 1991), Fantasies of Femininity: Reframing the Boundaries of Sex (Pengin, 1997), Managing the Monstrous Feminine: Regulating the Reproductive Body (Routledge, 2006), and Women’s Madness: Myth or Experience?
 (Routledge 2011).

-Professor of Health Informatics, School of Computing and Mathematics, has been working on ICT methods to support Services and Outcomes needs.
+Professor of Health Informatics, School of Computing, Engineering and Mathematics, has been working on ICT methods to support Services and Outcomes needs.
 He has developed an adaptive stability-based approach to clustering for data mining in sparse data environments, for example analysing demographic patterns of health service use using admissions records, which have low demographic content.
-Other projects include a web-based application for promotion of wellness through recoding of exercise and nutrition data, leading to performance monitoring in peer group “challenge” activities, computerisation of the collection and analysis of consultation session data in Traditional Chinese Medicine, methods for dealing with data volume and messaging in telehealth environments where integration with electronic health records is necessary, and establishing the “Smart Space” computer laboratory in the School of Computing & Mathematics, which will allow collection and analysis of fine grained human movement and physiological signals data to measure effectiveness of various assistive technologies and ICT based device usage, in healthcare scenario settings.
+Other projects include a web-based application for promotion of wellness through recoding of exercise and nutrition data, leading to performance monitoring in peer group “challenge” activities, computerisation of the collection and analysis of consultation session data in Traditional Chinese Medicine, methods for dealing with data volume and messaging in telehealth environments where integration with electronic health records is necessary, and establishing the “Smart Space” computer laboratory in the School of Computing, Engineering and Mathematics, which will allow collection and analysis of fine grained human movement and physiological signals data to measure effectiveness of various assistive technologies and ICT based device usage, in healthcare scenario settings.